Welcome to my Jaxx vs Exodus review. In this guide, I’m going to tell everything you need to know about these superstars of crypto storage.

 Now I want to look at Jaxx vs Exodus.
 Which wallet is better?
 I’ll begin by telling you a bit about each, starting with Jaxx…

 Jaxx is a software wallet created in 2014 by Anthony Diiorio at a Canadian blockchain developer company called Decentral.
 Diiorio is also a co-founder of Ethereum, one of the world’s biggest blockchain projects.

-The wallet can be downloaded from the Jaxx homepage as a desktop application and works with Windows, Linux and Apple Mac systems.
+The wallet can be downloaded from the Jaxx homepage as a desktop application and works with Windows, Linux, and Apple Mac systems.
 It can also be downloaded from Google Play and iTunes for use on Android and iOS mobile devices.
-Jaxx is available as an online wallet as well, and works with Chrome and Firefox browsers.
+Jaxx is available as an online wallet as well and works with Chrome.
+Their Firefox add-on was discontinued.

 How about the competition?